Spain's Rovi will double its capacity to bottle Moderna's COVID-19 vaccines

-Healthcare & PharmaceuticalsSpain's Rovi will double its capacity to bottle Moderna's COVID-19 vaccines

-Spanish contract drugmaker Rovi (ROVI.MC) said on Thursday it will double its capacity to bottle COVID-19 vaccines for Moderna (MRNA.O).
+MADRID (Reuters) - Spanish contract drugmaker Rovi said on Thursday it will double its capacity to bottle COVID-19 vaccines for Moderna.

 Rovi will invest an unspecified amount in new production lines at its factory in the Madrid region, where it bottles, or “fills and finishes” Moderna vaccines for markets others than the United States, the company said in a statement.